 But if you don’t grab it now you’ll miss out on some of the best trades of the year.
 The results pretty much speak for themselves.

 Anyone can do this.
 It takes no more than a couple of hours a day.
 It generates substantial profits with relatively small upfront investment.
-And the cost of the memberhip that puts this within reach is only $57 per monthy, guaranteed for as long a you maintain your membership.
+And the cost of the memberhip that puts this within reach is unusually low.

 How much does it cost?

 $57 a month forever, as long as you maintain your memberhip.
 And right now you can get the second month free.
+Just click the button.